This chapter includes the following topics:

 High availability comes from redundant systems and components.
 You can categorize high availability solutions by their level of redundancy into active-active solutions and active-passive solutions.

 An active-active solution deploys two or more active servers and can be used to improve scalability and provide high availability.
 In active-active deployments, all instances handle requests concurrently.
 Oracle recommends active-active solutions for all single-site middleware deployments.
 Active-passive solutions deploy an active instance that handles requests and a passive instance that is on standby.

-For more information about high availability environments, see the High Availability Guide.
+For information about high availability environments, see What is High Availability in High Availability Guide.